 Controlling your dog’s weight isn’t something you should take lightly, having an obese dog is a cause for concern.
 If a dog is overweight, they can develop all kinds of dangerous illnesses such as arthritis, diabetes, kidney problems and more.
 Eating healthy coupled with regular exercise is just as important for you as it is for your dog, so don’t neglect either one.
 This article provides some strategies to stop your family pet from becoming overweight.

 Counting your dog’s calories is the first thing you should do when monitoring their food intake.
 Are they consuming way more food than they need?
 Are they burning excess calories off with regular physical exertion?
 If you don’t know the answer to either of these questions, now is the time to find out.
+While it is good to treat your yorkie with the best treats for yorkie puppies, still excess of everything is bad.
 Letting your dog’s weight get out of control puts them at risk of developing some life-changing illnesses, if they become overweight, they have a much higher chance of getting sick.

 If that illness is particularly bad, they may require regular trips to the veterinarian.
 Frequent trips to the vet, if you’ve no pet insurance won’t come cheap.
 If you don’t know how much your dog should be eating each day, ask your local vet or find out from useful pet resources online.